Advising Handbook - Math and Statistics

 MATH 424 is a one-semester calculus survey course.
 If a student is planning only one semester of calculus, the Department of Mathematics & Statistics advises that a semester of 424 is more appropriate than a single semester of 425.

-- MATH 424A, Calculus for Social Sciences, which is offered each fall semester, is designed primarily for COLA and PAUL College students.
+- MATH 424A, Calculus for Social Sciences, which is offered each fall semester, is designed primarily for COLA and PCBE students.

 - MATH 424B, Calculus for Life Sciences, which is offered each spring semester, is designed primarily for COLSA students.